The information that we collect about you falls into these general categories:

 In some circumstances you can ask us to delete your data: see below for further information.

-If you would like to access, review, revise or delete personal information we have collected from you, please contact us as provided below.
+If you would like to access, review, revise or delete personal data we have collected from you, please contact us as provided below.
 Your specific rights regarding access, review, revision or deletion your information is proscribed by local laws.
 Specific applicable local laws may be outlined below.

 If you would like to exercise any of the above rights, and the law of your jurisdiction requires us to honor that request, please send your request in writing to the address below.
 To assist us in processing your request in timely manner, please make your request in English if you are able to do so.
 Your request should include any information relevant to your request, including, without limitation: (i) your name, email and postal address; (ii) the specific right you are asserting (e.g., removal); and (iii) if you are requesting removal, a brief explanation of why you believe such information should be removed.